timmetcalfe/DevNotes/BestPractices.md

 # Best Practices

-A page to store links, comments, and packages that I consider beneficial for devloping and writing clean code.
+A page to store links, blogs, comments, and packages that I consider beneficial for learning, developing and writing clean .NET code.

 ## Microsoft Code with Engineering Playbook